AQUARIUM SALTWATER (MARINE) BASICS.

 The Berlin Filter method as I apply it is the use of cured live rock in the tank and in sumps or HOB filters.
 This method is extremely effective for fish and reef (including Nano Reef), especially when combined with one or more other filters such as a mud filter, protein skimmer, or even a fluidized filter.
 The advantage here is the colonies of aerobic and anaerobic bacteria, as well as the many creatures and coralline algae the are housed in the live rock.

-More about live rock: Make sure it is cured, many stores sell live rock right after it comes to them, and this is not cured live rock.
-Live rock arrives to the stores wrapped in newspaper and mostly dead by this time, it takes up to 6 weeks to fully cure live rock.
-Fully cured live rock has the benefit of containing aerobic and anaerobic bacteria; the later helps convert nitrates to nitrogen which is released harmlessly into the atmosphere.
 Cured live rock also contains many “creatures”, many of which are both interesting and beneficial.
 You may also create your own using rock high in calcium carbonate, or even dead coral skeletons by placing them under healthy cured live rock for a couple of months in a healthy aquarium (reef set ups are best for this).
 It is important to use very porous rock for the proper benefits of live rock.

 A method I prefer is to break the live rock into smaller chunks and place these in back mounted wet/dry filters (such as the Dream Aquarium), or even remove the filter media from an Aqua Clear 500 or similar HOB Filter and instead use these 1-2” live rock pieces, this can make for a simple application of the Berlin Filter Method

 Hang on back filters are very limited, but can be used too, especially if combined with other bio filters.
-Internal filters are also limited, but once again are good combined with others.

 Ecosystem mud filtration is effective for nitrate removal (due to the large colonies of anaerobic bacteria), they are much simpler to use than a protein Skimmer in my opinion (which I believe are over sold for fish aquaria).